slevasse/weather_station_doc/docs/node/city-node-hardware.md

 #### BME680
 Primary sensor of the system.
-This guy could be replaced by a BME280 to cut cost (if the air quality measurement is deamed useless).
+This guy could be replaced by a BME280 to lower cost (if the air quality measurement is deamed useless).

 * Sense:
 	* Index of air quality (IAQ) from 0 to 500.
 (If I find some code to compute it...)